 Tip 1: Toast the panko

-The most important tip to make the perfect baked chicken katsu is to toast the panko first and then coat the chicken with the toasted panko.
+The most important tip to make the perfect baked chicken katsu is to toast the panko breadcrumbs first and then coat the chicken with the toasted panko.
 Why?

-- The toasted panko gives the chicken katsu an even golden colored crust.
+- The toasted panko gives the chicken katsu an even golden-colored crust.
 If you bake the chicken coated with uncooked panko breading, it is difficult to achieve a beautiful uniform color because the oven has hot spots.
 With the toasted panko, your baked chicken katsu will always look like the deep-fried ones.

 - Toasting makes the panko extra crispy and crunchy.
 Toasting helps to remove any moisture in the panko and makes it extra crisp and crunchy.